MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/contoso-networking.md

 - Strat_O365_Enterprise
 ms.custom:

-description: Understand the Contoso networking infrastructure and how it uses its SD WAN technology for optimal performance network connectivity to Microsoft 365 Enterprise cloud-based services.
+description: Understand the Contoso networking infrastructure and how it uses its SD-WAN technology for optimal performance network connectivity to Microsoft 365 Enterprise cloud-based services.
 ---

 # Networking for the Contoso Corporation

-**Summary:** Understand the Contoso networking infrastructure and how it uses its SD WAN technology for optimal performance network connectivity to Microsoft 365 Enterprise cloud based services.
+**Summary:** Understand the Contoso networking infrastructure and how it uses its SD-WAN technology for optimal performance network connectivity to Microsoft 365 Enterprise cloud based services.

 To adopt a cloud-inclusive infrastructure, Contoso's network engineers realized the fundamental shift in the way that network traffic to cloud-based services travels.
 Instead of a hub and spoke model that focusses network connectivity on the head office, they worked to map user locations to local Internet egress and local connections to Microsoft network locations on the Internet.